CBPFGMS/cbpfgms.github.io/pbifdc/README.md

 `"Latin America and the Caribbean,West and Central Africa"`

 If the value is not an accepted one, it will default to `"all"`.

+**`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
+Accepted values:

+- `"true"`: annotations shown when the page loads.
+- `"false"`: annotations not shown when the page loads.
+The user can easily show the annotations by clicking the "help" button.

+If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

+**`data-showlink`**: shows the *"for more information"* link in the footer.
+Accepted values:

+- `"true"`: shows the link.
+- `"false"`: doesn't show the link.

+If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: